Agnieszka-21/madlibs/README.md

 - [This YouTube tutorial](https://www.youtube.com/watch?v=hpc5jyVpUpw) by VideoLab proved extremely helpful in understanding API and how to access and use the online dictionary in my program.
 - [This documentation](https://rich.readthedocs.io/en/stable/index.html) proved indespensible when working with the Rich library (text styling).
 - [The following article by Jake Witcher](https://dev.to/jakewitcher/using-env-files-for-environment-variables-in-python-applications-55a1) helped me understand how to use an .env file to safely store my API key for the online dictionary.
+- [This article](https://www.simplilearn.com/tutorials/python-tutorial/list-to-string-in-python#:~:text=To%20convert%20a%20list%20to%20a%20string%2C%20use%20Python%20List,and%20return%20it%20as%20output) from simplilearn.com helped me with list comprehension needed to validate plural nouns more accurately.

 ### Content